 - Draw a vertical line about 2/3 across the paper.

 - Start the center of the pumpkin with an oval.

 - Add smaller sections to the side of the pumpkin.

 - Draw two smaller sections, stem.

-- Add a small acorn in the corner.
+- Add a small acorn in the bottom corner.